joshbingham/Gig_Buddy/documentation/swagger-info.md

 SWAGGER - WHY WE NEED IT

+faolan to update with notes on function and code

 What is an API?
 Imagine your backend server (the computer part of your app) is like a kitchen in a restaurant.
 It has "recipes" (code) to make things happen, like logging in a user or showing a list of gigs.